openstates/documentation/api/metadata.rst

 State Metadata
 ==============

-.. note:: API v2 is now available, please check out `API v2 <https://docs.openstates.org/en/latest/api/v2/>`_.
+.. warning:: API v1 is deprecated, please check out `API v3 <https://docs.openstates.org/en/latest/api/v3/>`_ or `API v2 <https://docs.openstates.org/en/latest/api/v2/>`_ both of which are actively supported.

 :ref:`metadata-overview`
     Get list of all states with data available and basic metadata about their status.